 NOTE: if the orders being combined had previously been split from the same order, the total amounts are not combined to avoid double-counting

 What happens to my packing slip data when I combine orders?

 If you use packing slips in ShippingEasy, we do not recommend their use as invoices.
 If you combine orders regularly, it may be advisable to edit your templates to exclude order Subtotals and/or Totals.
 Learn more about customizing packing slips.

-What happens to a category tag when an order is split or combined?
+What happens to a category tag when an order is combined?

-When you split or combine categorized orders, they lose their category.
+When you combine categorized orders, they lose their category.
 The orders will no longer have the color-coding included.
 If you would like the category to be included, you will need to add it back in.
-Learn more.
+Learn how to re-categorize orders.